Henry Darger: Art and literary work

 Darger did not attempt to share his art with others, and others were generally uninterested in his personal activities.
 Only two people reported noticing Darger's illustrations before he was moved out of his apartment.
 Berglund recalled going into his room and seeing him working on a large painting, quietly singing to himself.
-Kiyoko Lerner remembered fixing a light-bulb in his room and noticing a drawing on his table, commenting "Henry, you're a good artist".
+Kiyoko Lerner remembered fixing a light bulb in his room and noticing a drawing on his table, commenting "Henry, you're a good artist".
 Darger reportedly replied "Yes, I am."
-Schloeder may be the only person to whom he shared any of his work.
+Schloeder may be the only person with whom he shared any of his work.
 Although he never tried to publish his work, Darger addresses the "Dear Reader" throughout the Realms of the Unreal, and states that "editors of great experience will in due time be allowed to go over the whole work most carefully".
 Elsewhere, he asserts that it is the greatest work of fiction ever produced and that it is worthy of publication in the future.
-It is unknown if he intended an audience for his work, possibly borrowing addresses to the reader as a literary device from other authors.
+It is unknown if he intended an audience for his work.
+He may have borrowed the addresses to the reader as a literary device from other authors.
 Art scholars such as Michael Bonesteel and Ellen Handler Spitz have described his work as a psychological defense mechanism, with Spitz dubbing it a "private pictorial tent for his own survival".